Arden Hills, Minnesota: New Minnesota Stadium

 Ramsey County officials announced in May 2011 that they had reached an agreement with the Minnesota Vikings to be the team's local partner for a new stadium.
-The site of the stadium would be the former Twins Cities Army Ammunitions Plant in Arden Hills, which is about 10 miles from the Metrodome in Minneapolis.
+The site of the stadium would be the former Twins Cities Army Ammunitions Plant in Arden Hills, about 10 miles from the Metrodome in Minneapolis.
 The agreement called for an $884 million stadium and an additional $173 million for on-site infrastructure, parking and environmental costs.

-Ramsey county said the Vikings would commit $407 million to the project, which was about 44% of the stadium cost and 39% of the overall cost.
+Ramsey County said the Vikings would commit $407 million to the project, which was about 44% of the stadium cost and 39% of the overall cost.
 The county's cost would have been $350 million, financed by a half-cent sales tax increase.
-The remaining amount of $300 million would be paid by Minnesota taxpayers.
+The remaining $300 million would be paid by Minnesota taxpayers.

 Governor Mark Dayton said fixing the roads near the location would likely cost between $175 and 240 million.

-This plan fell through, however, on March 1, 2012 when Governor Dayton announced the stadium would be built on the site of their former home, the Metrodome.
+This plan fell through on March 1, 2012, when Governor Dayton announced the stadium would be built on the site of their former home, the Metrodome.